OUR MISSION IS: TO ENTERTAIN, EDUCATE, CHALLENGE & CHANGE

 We work closely with our main local Shropshire venues

-Obtaining licences is essential; we do not just buy a dvd and press play.
-We respect that film makers are entitled to a return for all their work and we obtain a licence from film distributors to allow us to show the films to a public, paying audience.
+Obtaining licences is essential; we do not e.g. just buy a dvd and press play.
+We respect that film makers’ are entitled to a return for all their work and we obtain a licence from film distributors to allow us to show the films to a public, paying audience.

 With all the different venues we use we try to reach agreements that are fair to all parties.
 We need venues that are accessible to all and where LGBTQ+ people in particular, will feel safe and comfortable.
-Both the Hive and the Old Market Hall are very welcoming and pleasant venues to use and to work with We advertise and promote our events as widely as we can; all around Shropshire & the West Midlands.
+The Hive, the Old Market Hall and Kinokulture are all very welcoming and pleasant venues to use and to work with.
+We advertise and promote our events as widely as we can; all around Shropshire & the West Midlands.
 We have promoted our events at Prides, other LGBTQ+ events and generally within our communities